aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/get-started/using-git/about-git#about-version-control-and-git

-1. [x] It&#39;s a system that tracks the history of changes made to a collection of files.
+1. [x] It's a system that tracks the history of changes made to a collection of files.
-1. [ ] It&#39;s a system that leverages the git command line tool.
+1. [ ] It's a system that leverages the git command line tool.
-1. [ ] It&#39;s a system that allows you to create a local copy of a project&#39;s source code.
+1. [ ] It's a system that allows you to create a local copy of a project's source code.
-1. [ ] It&#39;s a system that allows tracking of what people install on their computers.
+1. [ ] It's a system that allows tracking of what people install on their computers.

 ### What is the meaning of the word `distributed` in distributed version control system?